meduzen/v-helper/README.md

 ### A note about SCSS interpolation

-In the first example of this documentation, custom poperties are assigned their final values:
+In the first example of this documentation, custom properties are assigned their final values:
 ```scss
 :root {
   --primary: #000; // `#000` stays the same after compilation, it’s the final value